Herbs and Supplements

 Folic acid

 Folic acid is a type of B vitamin that has been studied for its effects on axSpA.
-It may also help reduce fatigue, which is often linked to axSpA.
+It may help reduce fatigue, which is often linked to axSpA.
 Folic acid is found in foods like leafy greens, fortified cereal, and whole grains.
 It can also be taken in supplement form.3,4

 Some people with axSpA take the drug methotrexate to help manage their condition.
 Studies have shown that this drug reduces folic acid levels in the blood.
 Your doctor might ask you to take a folic acid supplement if you are taking methotrexate for axSpA.3,4